Blood clots during period: How much is too much?

 Adenomyosis is a condition in which the uterine lining (endometrial tissue) grows into the muscular wall of the uterus.
 This condition often causes periods with heavy bleeding and clotting.

-Menstruators with adenomyosis usually experience the following symptoms: severe cramping, prolonged bleeding, and passing large blood clots during their periods.
-Treatment options include hormonal therapy to regulate the menstrual cycle or surgery to remove the affected tissue.
-It’s important to talk to your healthcare provider if you suspect you may have adenomyosis.
+Menstruators with adenomyosis commonly experience severe cramping, prolonged bleeding, and passing large blood clots during periods.
+Treatment options include hormonal therapy or surgery to remove the affected tissue.
+If you suspect you may have adenomyosis, it’s important to consult your healthcare provider.

 Miscarriage or Ectopic Pregnancy